Strathpeffer: Tourism

 Strathpeffer's distinctive Victorian architecture has added to its appeal.
 Strathpeffer contains several large hotels and many guest houses, holiday cottages and B&B establishments.
 There is a scenic golf course, which boasts the longest drop from tee to green of any course in Scotland.

 Strathpeffer is the home of one of the world's most extreme mountain bike races, the Strathpuffer, a 24-hour event held in January each year.
 Organised by Square Wheels bike shop, it uses the local trail network and regularly attracts over 400 competitors.

 The Strathpeffer and District Pipe Band and local Highland dancers perform in the square every Saturday from end May to September, and this is a popular gathering for both visitors and residents.
 Nearby is Castle Leod, seat of the Earl of Cromartie, Chief of the Clan Mackenzie, which is now open to the public several times a year.
 The annual Strathpeffer Highland Gathering, one of the longest-established Highland Games in Scotland, takes place in the grounds of Castle Leod every August.

 Music

-Strathpeffer is home to a vibrant music scene and has been described as "The Highland Village of Music".
-Strathpeffer Pavilion has hosted major acts such as Deacon Blue, The Kaiser Chiefs and Edwyn Collins.
-Strathpeffer and District Pipe Band was formed in 1980 to provide entertainment for residents and visitors and play regularly in the square.
+Strathpeffer Pavilion has hosted acts such as Deacon Blue, The Kaiser Chiefs and Edwyn Collins.
+Strathpeffer and District Pipe Band was formed in 1980 and play regularly in the square.